baseresearch/echopod-companion-chatbot/README.md

 ### Acknowledgements

-We thank all the contributors and community members who have supported and participated in the 🐬 Echopod bilingual dialog dataset project.
-Your contributions are invaluable in creating the largest publicly available conversational-style translation dataset between English and Burmese.
+We thank all the contributors and community members who have supported and participated in the 🐬 Echopod Dataset project.
+Your contributions are invaluable in creating the largest publicly available conversational-style parallel dataset between English and Burmese.

 ### License